 -Go scuba diving in the Spice Islands, at popular dive sites around the Mafia and Pemba Islands.

--Go on safari in the Serengeti and see the world-famous mammal migration there, with in excess of one million wildebeest making the epic northward trip.
+-Go on safari in the Serengeti and see the world-famous mammal migration there, with more than one million wildebeest making the epic northward trip.